the-teachingRSE-project/competencies/competencies.md

 # Foundational RSE competencies {#sec:required-generic-skills}

-The role of an RSE lies somewhere on the spectrum between that of a researcher (the "R") and a software engineer (the "SE") and, therefore, requires competencies in both fields.
-RSEs typically have a background in research or software engineering, but they definitely have obtained broader knowledge in both fields.
+Although RSEs typically have a background in research or software engineering, they need to have obtained broader knowledge in both fields.
-They typically apply their knowledge and experience in larger teams, which allows them to cultivate this hybrid nature.
+They often apply their knowledge and experience in larger teams, which allows them to cultivate this hybrid nature.
 We categorise the competencies into three categories, following the two backgrounds and the bridge between them: *software/technical skills*, *research skills*, and *communication skills*, with a particular focus on the software and research cycle and the scientific process.
 These competencies are relevant in a broad setting and form the foundation for specific specialisations.